Academy Faculty

 Ruth Sherman

 Ruth Olga Sherman was Miss Dance of New England 1999.
 She performed with Gus Giordano Jazz Dance Company and ChicagoRuth Olga Sherman was Miss Dance of New England 1999.
 She performed with Gus Giordano Jazz Dance Company and Chicago Tap Theater for four seasons.
 After graduating from Northwestern, Ruth returned as an Adjunct Faculty Jazz teacher.
 As well, she taught at Giordano School and Master classes in Hawaii, Florida, Latvia, Germany, Mexico and Bruges.
 In 2008 Ruth moved to Berlin, Germany where she performed with Schindowski Ballet and Sidi Larbi Eastman Company in the Wagner’s Der Ring des Nibelungen at the Deutsche Oper in Berlin, Germany and La Scala in Milan, Italy.
 In 2019, Ruth was the Resident Supervisor for the Alonzo King Lines Summer Program, and in 2020 Ruth received her Masters in Dance pedagogy and choreography from Mills College.
-In addition to teaching in the Academy, Ruth works with the professional company and will be choreographing for the trainee program this season.
+In addition to teaching in the Academy, Ruth has worked with the professional company and choreographed for the trainee program.

 Anna Sides